onur-ozer/HLA-scRNA/README.md

 expression of DQ in monocytes.

-Another interesting observation is the slightly higher expression of HLA classII genes in CD8+ T cells.
+Another interesting observation is the slightly higher expression of HLA class-II genes in CD8+ T cells.
 This may suggest that some these cells were closer to an activated state.

 Nice, let’s try another dataset `pbmcsca`.
 We do the same processing.